-Everything you need to know about North Korean leader Kim Jong-Un
+Everything you need to know about North Korean leader Kim Jong Un

 Kim is the third head of state from his family’s dictatorial dynasty, one of the last inherited absolute monarchies on earth.
 Yet despite his unrivaled power in North Korea and his command over nuclear weapons and intercontinental ballistic missiles, remarkably little is known about him.

-Dr. Van Jackson, a scholar on Korean security and an associate professor at the Asia-Pacific Center for Security Studies, told ABC that North Korea’s secretive nature makes it hard to verify most information coming out of the state.
+Dr. Van Jackson, a scholar on Korean security and an associate professor at the Asia-Pacific Center for Security Studies, told ABC News that North Korea’s secretive nature makes it hard to verify most information coming out of the country.

 “Anybody who can answer all your questions with certainty has false confidence.
 Ask them to prove their answers and they won't be able to,” Jackson said.